yaelarieli/Calculate-adiabatic-fraction-in-a-cloud/README.md

 # Technicalities
 ## Inputs
-The required input for this program is a netCDF file containing data from a cloud simulation.
+The required input for this program is a NetCDF file containing data from an LES simulation of a cloud.

 The necessary fields are: